Hey! It looks like you're new here. You might want to check out the introduction.

 Author, this was really neat!
 Jeroum's voice is really well-defined as a single-minded hunter dead-set on a mission, and Laskuthur makes for a fun villain.
 Who doesn't love to see a villain taken down a notch or two by something they didn't see coming?
 The penultimate paragraph in particular is a delight.
 Is this moment a bit of an overdone trope?
 Yes.
 Because it's good entertainment.
 Obviously.

-I must say though that I found some of the style choice, particularly the more archaic and floral aspects of the prose.
+I must say though that I found some of the style choice, particularly the more archaic and floral aspects of the prose, just a bit off.
 I like the idea here, and it does help sell the fantasy elements in a way, and it works for a lot of the piece (especially Laskuthur's voice), but there's a few places where the prose seems to straddle the line of the archaic and the modern in a way that made me feel a little unstuck in time?
 "Abuzzing" was a particular offender for ending a clause that felt a little over the top, and having a bit of a softly poetic sound to it that almost hard threw me into a kind of lyrical headspace?
 And the following clause managed to combine "thence" and "with a yank", and at that point you'd kinda lost me for a bit, if I'm honest.
 I think the piece would benefit from a more consistently archaic voice, perhaps toning down the lyricism which feels at odds with the grim and determined attitude of Jeroum.

 That said: loved the story here.
 Like I said on The Way of Water, I love a story with a protagonist blindsiding their antagonist, and while this story is a slower burn that takes the reader along for the ride with the aftermath I think it still very much presses those buttons for me.
 Pascoite's discussion of the pacing aside, I like that overall the piece kept a fairly relentless march forward, and that's part of why the voicing hit so well for me despite my issues with some of the wordings.
 And there's something really quite beautiful about this elegant solution to the problem of vampires: it's a story of, in a sense, both Nature and Time taking back something that typically is presented as opposed to them both.
 A poetic justice, as well as a cool way to overcome a difficult obstacle.
 The note of hope and beauty that the piece ends on is spot-on, and really sells that theme.